-How do we approach the intrusive survey?
+How do we approach the Intrusive UXO Survey?

-Based on a drawing of the proposed pile layout, 1st Line Defence will calculate the minimum number of surveys that would be required to cover each pile location and create a coordinate list and drawing of survey positions.
+Based on a drawing of the proposed pile layout, we will calculate the minimum number of surveys that would be required to cover each pile location and create a coordinate list and drawing of survey positions.

 Each survey can provide a column of clearance (diameter dependant on ground conditions) with often more than one pile being covered by each survey (dependant on pile spacing) reducing the overall number of surveys required.

-Prior to works commencing, the client would be required to provide a permit to dig, service clearance and sometimes an operated excavator.
+Prior to works commencing, the client would need to provide a permit to dig, service clearance - and sometimes an operated excavator.

-How does an intrusive survey work?
+How does an Intrusive UXO Survey work?